Missing and Murdered Indigenous Women

+Missing and Murdered Indigenous Women are victims of violence against Indigenous women in Canada and the United States, of those in the First Nations in Canada and Native American communities, but also amongst other Indigenous peoples such as in Australia and New Zealand.
+A grassroots movement raises awareness of MMIW through marches, building and maintaining records of the missing, holding meetings, and domestic violence training and other informational sessions for police.

-Missing and Murdered Indigenous Women (MMIW) is an epidemic of violence against Indigenous women in Canada, the United States and Latin America; notably those in the FNIM (First Nations, Inuit, Métis) and Native American communities.
-Across Latin America, it is estimated that Indigenous women and girls are disproportionately the victims of femicide.
-From 2001 to 2015, the homicide rate for Indigenous women in Canada was almost six times as high as the homicide rate for other women.
+Law enforcement, journalists, and activists in Indigenous communities in both the US and Canada have tried to bring awareness to the connection between sex trafficking, sexual harassment, sexual assault, and the women who go missing and are murdered.
+From 2001 to 2015, the homicide rate for Indigenous women in Canada was almost six times higher than that for other women.
 In Nunavut, Yukon, the Northwest Territories, and in the provinces of Manitoba, Alberta and Saskatchewan, this over-representation of Indigenous women among homicide victims was even higher.
-In the US, Native American women are more than twice as likely to experience violence than any other demographic; one in three Indigenous women is sexually assaulted during her life, and 67% of these assaults involve non-Indigenous perpetrators.
+In the US, Native American women are more than twice as likely to experience violence as any other demographic; one in three Indigenous women are sexually assaulted during their life and 55.5% are violently assaulted by an intimate partner.
+66.4% have experienced psychological aggression from an intimate partner.
+67% of assaults that are reported involve non-Indigenous perpetrators, while 70% of assaults go unreported.

-A mass movement in the US and Canada works to raise awareness of Missing and Murdered Indigenous Women and Girls (MMIWG) through organizing marches; building databases of the missing; holding local community, city council, and tribal council meetings; and conducting domestic violence trainings and other informational sessions for police.

-MMIW has been described as a Canadian national crisis and a Canadian genocide.
-In response to repeated calls from Indigenous groups, activists, and non-governmental organizations, the Government of Canada under Prime Minister Justin Trudeau established a National Inquiry into Missing and Murdered Indigenous Women and Girls in September 2016.
-According to the inquiry's backgrounder, between the years 1980 and 2012, Indigenous women and girls represented 16% of all female homicides in Canada, while constituting only 4% of the female population.
+MMIW has been described as a Canadian national crisis, and a Canadian genocide.
+In response to repeated calls from Indigenous groups, activists, and non-governmental organizations, the Government of Canada under Prime Minister Justin Trudeau, with the support of all ten provincial governments, established a National Inquiry into Missing and Murdered Indigenous Women and Girls in September 2016.
+According to the inquiry's backgrounder, "Indigenous women and girls in Canada are disproportionately affected by all forms of violence.
+Although Indigenous women make up 4 per cent of Canada's female population, 16 per cent of all women murdered in Canada between 1980 and 2012 were Indigenous."
 The inquiry was completed and presented to the public on June 3, 2019.
 Notable MMIW cases in Canada include 19 women killed in the Highway of Tears murders, and some of the 49 women from the Vancouver area murdered by serial killer Robert Pickton.

 In the US, the federal Violence Against Women Act (VAWA) was reauthorized in 2013, which for the first time gave tribes jurisdiction to investigate and prosecute felony domestic violence offenses involving both Native American offenders as well as non-Native offenders on reservations.
 In 2019, the House of Representatives, led by the Democratic Party, passed H.R.
-1585 (Violence Against Women Reauthorization Act of 2019) by a vote of 263–158, which increases tribes' prosecution rights much further.
+1585 (Violence Against Women Reauthorization Act of 2019) by a vote of 263–158, which would have further increased tribes' prosecution rights.
 The bill was not taken up by the Senate, which at the time had a Republican majority.

-Law enforcement, journalists, and activists in Indigenous communities in both the US and Canada have fought to bring awareness to the connection between sex trafficking, sexual harassment, sexual assault, and the women who go missing and are murdered.
-According to a report prepared by the United Nations Permanent Forum on Indigenous Issues, representatives from Canada, Mexico, and the United States have resolved to work together as part of the North American Working Group on Violence Against Indigenous Women and Girls.
+In 2022, reauthorization became law as part of the Consolidated Appropriations Act of 2022.